BOSHA Lettings Policy

 The property is rented to students and their families whilst they are studying in London.
 The accommodation is not for single occupancy.
 The ethos of this organization is to keep families together.
 If the leaseholder or a member of the family intends to be absent from the property written notice must be given to the office.
-Students who leave London for periods of field work over eight weeks are required to vacate the property and reapply to return.
+Students who leave London for periods of field work over six weeks are required to vacate the property and reapply to return.

 The maximum holiday period at any one time is 6 weeks.

 BOSHA aims to maintain a balanced community so usually no more than five leaseholders from any one country will be housed at any one time.